dwyl/aws-ses-lambda/README.md

 - - - - - - - - > took 8.767 seconds
 ```

-Ensure you follow the instructions in
+Ensure you follow all the instructions in
 [`SETUP.md`](https://github.com/dwyl/aws-ses-lambda/blob/master/SETUP.md)
 to get the SNS Topic to trigger the Lambda function for SES notifications.